 You can change Registry key values manually using the built-in Windows Registry Editor (regedit) in order to improve performance or make Windows work the way you want, but you need to know what you’re doing or you can seriously damage your OS.
-In this post, we will show you the safest & recommended ways to fix or repair a corrupted or damaged Registry in Windows 10.
+In this post, we will show you the safest & recommended ways to fix or repair a corrupted or damaged Registry in Windows 11 and Windows 10.

 Usually, the Registry gets corrupted if you make some changes using the Registry Editor.
 Sometimes, malware infection or Disk issues can also end up corrupting the registry file.
 That’s why it is more than recommended to backup your registry before changing anything as there you have all the internal settings of your Windows 10 system.

 There are several common causes of registry errors.
 Some are worth worrying about, and others are not.

 - Orphaned entries.
 Orphaned entries occur when you uninstall software and small fragments of registry entries are left behind.
 Registry cleaner software will often claim these are an immediate issue, but in reality, they will just use up a few kilobytes of free space on your disk.

 - Duplicate keys.
 Duplicate keys are made when you reinstall, upgrade, or update the software on your machine, including the operating system.
 Registry cleaner software will state that your programs will be confused by the duplicate entries, slowing the performance of your machine, but that is not true.

 - Fragmented registry.
 The registry can also fragment when the software is uninstalled, upgraded, or updated.
 Registry defragmenters claim to defrag the registry.